mgba-emu/www/faq.markdown

 Try changing the audio driver in settings.
 If all else fails turn on _Sync to video_ and off _Sync to audio_.

+### I did something and now the game always runs too fast!

+Make sure Fast forward is unchecked under emulation and at least one of Sync to audio or Sync to video is checked.
+I recommend Sync to audio only.

+### I'm on Windows and my games won't save

+Make sure your ROMs are in a location that isn't write protected or requires UAC to modify files.
+For example, do not put them under Program Files, even if mGBA is installed there.

-### On loading a game I get a black screen or upside down image
+### On loading a game I get a black screen

 Change the display driver from _OpenGL_ to _OpenGL (Force 1.x)_ or _Software_.

 ### mGBA has issues with my controller

 At this time mGBA's controller support is lackluster.
 Improvements are planned but if using a controller is your utmost concern you may want to use the libretro core instead.

-### I did something and now the game always runs too fast!

-Make sure Fast forward is unchecked under emulation and at least one of Sync to audio or Sync to video is checked.
-I recommend Sync to audio only.

 ### Gameplay or audio is stuttery